dtcrout/spotitude/SETUP.md

 In the CLIENT_ID and CLIENT_SECRET fields in your `spotitude.config`, input the Client Id and Client Secret Key as they appear in your broswer.

 Your `spotitude.config` file should now be ready to go!

+### Common Issues and Fixes
+* If you log in to spotify with a Facebook account, find your username in the Spotify mobile app in Settings > Account.
+* If you find that you have issues with scope or with your uri after carefully following the directions above, try using https://google.com for your redirect uri.
+See also [this issue](https://github.com/dtcrout/spotitude/issues/11).
+* Double check your redirect url in your config file and app and make sure they are exactly the same.
+* It also helps to make sure you are running the app with the proper version of Python with the dependencies installed.